★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Segments

-Multi-asset electronic brokerage, clearing, custody, and financing (self-directed and institutional)
+Multi-asset electronic brokerage, clearing, custody, prime brokerage, securities lending, margin lending, and prediction-market access

 Revenue